array(1) {

 4. Student Learning Differences

 We are proud to offer services via the Scholé Academy Center for Students with Learning Differences (CSLD).
 We firmly believe that classical education is the best education for all students, even if it is delivered or received in unique ways.
 Families of students with learning differences can explore the help that the CSLD offers at any point in the academic year and summer.
 Likewise, instructors may suggest exploring CSLD services during the academic year.
 Special Needs Instructors (SNIs) are available to help parents navigate curricular decisions, support academic goals, and provide instruction and resources to help students continue to build the skills necessary to meet their life-learning goals.
 Scholé Academy Special Needs Instructors work to support the student alongside course instructors, but independently from the instructor.
-The course instructor remains the authority in the classroom.
+The course instructor remains the authority in the classroom, and parents are the point of contact for any accommodations.
 To read the CSLD parent letter, click here.

 Our course instructors are not required to be equipped or trained to serve students with learning differences.
 However, in many cases, students with learning differences are able to participate fully in our courses with outside assistance.
 To best enable us to meet your student’s needs while maintaining high standards for our courses, we would like to invite you to dialogue with us if you think your child might demonstrate a learning difference that could limit his ability to fully engage with the course and its standard requirements.